Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Detection rates

-Assuming the LVK detection threshold of the characteristic strain at the relevant frequencies, $ |h_{\rm crit}| \approx 10^{-22} $ (Fig.~\ref{fig:cocoon}d) and isotropic GW emission $ \left( \epsilon\left(\theta_{\rm obs}\right) \approx 1 \right) $, we use Eq.~\ref{eq:cocoon_calibrated} to show in Fig.~\ref{fig:detectability} the number of detectable cocoon-powered GW events per year in the upcoming LVK observing run O4 for the above two types of jets \cite{Supplementary}, where the shaded areas depict the standard deviation in $ \theta_j $.
-If jets propagate along a fixed axis, the detection probability (red line) is $ \simeq 10\% $.
-If jets wobble (blue line), then a jet (and the jet-powered cocoon) has more energy for a given $ \Egiso $, since most of its energy ($ \approx90\% $) is beamed away from our line of sight.
-This dramatically increases the expected number of detectable GW events to a few during observing run O4.
-Had the latter case been the true rate, then such events might already exist in the data from previous LVK runs.
-However, this signal was never explicitly searched for, and might be easily overlooked due to its noisy nature compared to inspiral GWs.
-We emphasize that the large uncertainties in $ \theta_j $, the distribution of the most energetic GRBs, and the prompt/afterglow energy ratio \cite{Beniamini2016}, in turn introduce large uncertainties in the expected number of detectable GW events\footnote{Additionally, in our estimate we ignore jets that are choked in the stellar envelope and do not generate a GRB.
-If such phenomenon is common among massive stars \cite{Gottlieb2022a}, then the predicted cocoon-powered GW detection rate is increased significantly, see \cite{Supplementary}.}.
-Interestingly, the detection rate of quasi-isotropic GWs from cocoons with energies $ E_c < E_{\rm max} $ constrains the fraction of SN Ib/c progenitors that power LGRBs with $ E_c < E_{\rm max} $, as shown on the right vertical axis in Fig.~\ref{fig:detectability}, see \cite{Supplementary}.
+The detection rate scales as $ N \sim \xi^3{\cal{R}_{\rm GRB}} $ (Eq.~\eqref{eq:events}), implying that the rate for axisymmetric jets is lower by two orders of magnitude.
+Therefore, our calculations assume that the majority of jets exhibit wobbling behavior, as observed in all first-principles collapsar simulations \citep{Gottlieb2022a, Gottlieb2022b}.
+Fig.~\ref{fig:detectability} displays the number of detectable GW events expected in upcoming LVK observing runs \citep{LIGOruns}, considering wobbling jets.
+If all jets are axisymmetric, these rates would be lower by two orders of magnitude.
+The uncertainty in the opening angle of the jet translates into a large uncertainty in the estimated number of detectable events, owing to its quadratic dependence on $ \theta_j $.
+The green range, which represents the number of detectable events in CE in one year, suggest that a GW detection is likely by CE.
+The blue and purple ranges imply a possible detection during the LVK A+ run, whereas in O4 run (pink and purple ranges) a detection is unlikely.
+We emphasize that in addition to the large uncertainties in $ \theta_j $, the distribution of the most energetic GRBs and the prompt/afterglow energy ratio \citep{Beniamini2016} are poorly constrained, and introduce an even larger range of uncertainty into the expected number of detectable GW events\footnote{Additionally, in our estimate we ignore jets that are choked in the stellar envelope and do not generate a GRB.
+If such phenomenon is common among massive stars \citep{Gottlieb2022a}, then the predicted GW detection rate is increased significantly (see \S\ref{sec:conclusion}).}.
+Interestingly, the detection rate of these quasi-isotropic GWs with energies $ E < E_{\rm max} $ constrains the fraction of SN Ib/c progenitors that power LGRBs with $ E < E_{\rm max} $, as shown on the right vertical axis in Fig.~\ref{fig:detectability}.
+In order to optimize the GW detection, we need: (i) unmodeled searches, the characterization of which would require GW signatures from different jetted explosions to understand the diversity of signals (this will be addressed in future work); (ii) good localization of the source, which can be achieved in the likely case that the GW signal is accompanied by another detectable messenger signal, as we discuss below.